-- Approximately one in five children in the U.S. foster care system waiting to be adopted are teens.
+- Approximately one in five children in the U.S. foster care system waiting to be adopted were teens.

-- Average time in foster care is 31 months
+- The average time in foster care was 31 months.

 What YOU Can Do to Help

-Part of the problem with teen adoption from foster care is about perceptions.
 Many couples start off wanting to adopt a baby.
-The waiting list for adopting infants can be long and the process can be complicated.
+Unfortunately, the waiting list for adopting infants can be long and the process can be complicated.
 Teens are at a critical developmental stage in their lives where they are longing to connect with people and solidifying their idea of what family is.
-We challenge you to reconsider your definition of family and look into teen adoption from foster care.
+We challenge you to have the conversation and reconsider looking into teen adoption from foster care.